kdm9/euc-dp15-workspace/notes/compnb.md

 done
 ```

+**None** of these combinations seem to have done anything to fix this.
+I think
+I may need to make an issue on their github.

 # 2017-05-22 -- kWIP (& Mash) results

 I've finally re-done the kWIP and mash results based on the non-outlier